dotnet/training-tutorials/content/csharp/getting-started/lesson-14.md

 - [Initial Version] - Use this as a starting point when following along with the tutorial yourself
 - [Completed Version] - Includes the completed versions of all samples

-See the [Issue](https://github.com/dotnet/training-tutorials/issues/12) to claim this lesson and/or view what should be included in it.

-Local variable scoping rules
-public/private/internal/protected keywords and access impact internal can be covered briefly since multiple projects aren't covered yet.

 ## Scope of Variables
 The *scope* of any variable is a way of describing the timeframe in which the variable exists as well as where it can be accessed.
 This timeframe is based on where in your program you declare the variable.
 While a variable is in scope, you are able to use it.
 In this lesson, you will learn about three different levels of scoping in C#: method-level, block-level, and class-level.

 ### Block Scoping
 In previous lessons, you've seen code blocks for *if* statements, *while* loops, *for* loops, and you'll see more going forward.
 These blocks are often surrounded by curly braces (`{` `}`); the exception to this is single-line code blocks.
-These code blocks are the most limited (and thus overriding) type of scoping you will learn in this lesson is block-level scoping.
+Code blocks are the most limited (and thus overriding) type of scoping you will learn in this lesson.
 In C#, when you declare a variable inside of a block, it exists from the line where it is declared until the end of the block.
 This allows you to declare short-lived variables in your code.
 The example you've seen often in previous lessons is the *loop control variable* from `for` loops.
 While thinking about block-level scoping, consider this example that shows two loops:

 ```c#
 public static void Main(string[] args)